-The fall in the equity and bond market over 2022 has resulted in a reduction in the policyholder AuA that are denominated in foreign currencies.
-This has resulted in a reduction in the currency risk of the Company due to reduced exposure.
+The positive net client cash flow and the increase in the equity market over 2023 have resulted in an increase in the policyholder AuA that are denominated in foreign currencies.
+This has resulted in an increase in the currency risk of the Company due to increased exposure.